evengers/bond2somfy/README.md

   (c) find a simple way to host the index page.
 I'm obviously using github.

+using nodejs as a proxy with a simple vanilla javascript and html page

+- unfortunately the approach above will work from a browser with cors disabled but you are likely to run into problems.
+This is because the bond bridge expects http.
+Curl works fine with the curl examples shown on the doc site but chokes when you try from a localhost on the same network.

+So, I dusted off an old raspberry Pi and use that as a proxy server.
+See the proxy2bond.js  and index4proxy.html files.

     If you are using IOS you can save the page to your homescreen (like any other website)